onefastsnail/mimmit-koodaa-redux-track/exercises/4/README.md

 Now that we have our select dropdown, we need to implement our on change event handlers like in [exercise 1](exercises/1/README.md).

+So lets create a class method for this in [src/components/YouMayLike.js](src/components/YouMayLike.js).

 ```javascript
 handleCategoryChange = event => {
   // Dispatch an action to our store
 };
 ```

-We want our event handler to do something, so within this method we want to dispatch an action to our store with the category selected by the user.
-Remember how our `mapDispatchToProps` function would help us provide the `dispatch()` to our components props, well here we want to call it and pass it our action creator with the selected category from the dropdown.
+We now want our event handler to do something when called upon, so within this method we want to dispatch an action to our store with the category selected by the user.
+Remember how our `mapDispatchToProps` function would help us provide the `dispatch()` to our component props, well here we want to call it and pass it our action creator with the selected category from the dropdown.

 **Coach** Explain the event object